 The best burger franchises are ones that have a proven track record of success and are loved by customers.
 Here are some of the best burger franchises out there:

 To open a Burger King franchise, you’ll need to have a minimum of $500,000 in liquid assets and a $1 million net worth.
 There’s a franchise fee of $50,000 along with an initial application fee of $5,000.
 They were one of the first chains to offer meatless burgers, so the brand is able to adjust with current consumer trends.

 Five Guys began offering franchising in 2002 and has since become one of the most popular burger chains in the world.
 It has a strong brand presence, but still plenty of room for growth in in-demand markets.
 They also currently offer their signature burgers and hot dogs in 1,500 locations across 16 countries.

 McDonald’s is one of the most well-known brands in the world that offers franchising opportunities and has been in business selling classic burgers since 1940.
 The company is also known to provide top-notch support to franchisees.
 To open a franchise, expect to invest between $1.25 million and $2.3 million.

 Wendy’s began offering franchise opportunities in the early 1970s.
 So they offer proven systems and support to increase franchisee success.
 You can expect to spend between $2 million to $3.7 million.

 MOOYAH has been offering franchise opportunities since 2007 and it costs between $477,918 and $989,793 to open your own.

 6. Elevation Burger

 Elevation Burger has been franchising since 2008.
-They use 100% organic, grass-fed beef in their signature burgers and they’re committed to sustainability.
+They use 100% organic, grass-fed beef in their signature burgers, which aligns with current customer trends and demands.
+And they’re committed to sustainability.
 Your minimum investment would be about $400,000.

 7. Wayback Burgers